-Postsecondary eligible recipients must provide students with the opportunity to earn an industry certification and/or licensure approved by the state...And
+Postsecondary eligible recipients must provide students with the opportunity to earn an industry certification and/or licensure approved by the state...AND

-Postsecondary eligible recipients must provide students with the opportunity to participate in a CTE program that is classified as High Skill, High Wage, and/or High Demand.
-(The statewide Targeted Occupations Lists (TOL) and/or regional TOL must be used to identify High Skill, High Wage and/or High Demand careers that align with your programs.
-Information may be accessed at http://www.floridajobs.org/labor-market-information/publications-and-reports/labor-market-information/publications-and-reports/labor-market-information-reports/labor-market-informarket-information-reports/labor-market-information-rep and Postsecondary eligible recipients should ensure that academics are an integral component of all Perkins-funded CTE programs.
+Postsecondary eligible recipients must provide students with the opportunity to participate in a CTE program that is classified as High-Skill, High-Wage, and/or High-Demand.
+The statewide Demand Occupations Lists (DOL) and/or regional TOL must be used to identify High-Skill, High-Wage and/or High-Demand careers that align with your programs.
+Information may be accessed at http://lmsresources.labormarketinfo.com/wec/2013 2014 stw occ list.pdf ...AND

+Postsecondary eligible recipients should ensure that academics are an integral component of all Perkins-funded CTE programs.